Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 1. Customer: The Customer table is divided into two sections for easier interpretation

-1.1 Demographics: This section includes five attributes: Gender, Location, Education, Marital Status, and Salary.
+1.1 Demographics: This section includes five demographic attributes: Gender, Location, Education, Marital Status, and Salary.

 1.2 Membership: This section provides information on the month and year of enrollment and cancellation (if applicable), along with the card type, enrollment type, and Customer Lifetime Value (CLV).

-2. Flight - The Flight table contains information on the year and month of flight bookings associated with the loyalty number.
-It includes the count of solo and companion flights booked as well as the points accumulated and points redeemed by the member.
+2. Flights - The Flights table contains entries of the flights booked solo and with companion information on the year and month of booking along with points accumulated and redemed in that month by the member (Loyalty NUumber).

 <p align="center">
   <img src="https://github.com/Sharath-Devanand/PizzaProject/blob/master/imgs/airline_schema.png?raw=true" width="60%">